Add Math Equations to PowerPoint Presentations in C#

 - MathLeftSubSuperscriptElement

-The following classes specify a lower index or an upper index.
-You can set subscript and superscript at the same time on the left or on the right side of an argument, but single subscript or superscript is supported on the right side only.
+These classes specify a lower index or an upper index.
+You can set both subscript and superscript simultaneously on the left or right side of an argument, but a single subscript or superscript is supported only on the right side.
 The MathSubscriptElement can also be used to set the mathematical degree of a number.

 Example: